rgruberski/rr_project/README.md

 Simple project from the Robot Operating System 2 training by <https://reflectrobotics.com/>

+The project is a simple go-to-goal functionality implementation made in ROS2.
+The goals are generated in a random way.
+The turtle follows all newly appeared goals.
+The goal disappears after the turtle approaches it in a short distance defined in the code.

 ## How to run it

 Run the following commands in your terminal.
 The code was checked on the Linux Ubuntu system only.